-BSP chief Mayawati sacked newly appointed vice president Jai Prakash Singh today, a day after he said Congress president Rahul Gandhi could never succeed in Indian politics because his mother was a foreigner.
+BSP chief Mayawati today sacked newly-appointed party vice-president Jai Prakash Singh, a day after the latter said Congress president Rahul Gandhi could never succeed in Indian politics because his mother was a foreigner.

-Mayawati said she took very seriously his "personal views" against the leadership of rival political parties and was removing him as BSP national vice president with immediate effect.
+Mayawati said she took Singh's "personal views" against the leadership of a rival political party very seriously and was removing him as the Bahujan Samaj Party (BSP) national vice-president with immediate effect.

-Singh had said at a meeting of BSP workers here yesterday that had Rahul Gandhi been like his father, the late Rajiv Gandhi, there was some hope.
-However, he has followed in the footsteps of his mother Sonia Gandhi, who is a foreigner and will therefore never succeed in Indian politics, the BSP leader had added.
+At a meeting of BSP workers here yesterday, Singh had said if Rahul Gandhi was like his father (former prime minister late Rajiv Gandhi), there was some hope.
+However, he had followed the footsteps of his mother, Sonia Gandhi, who was a foreigner, and would therefore, never succeed in Indian politics, the BSP leader had added.

-Mayawati said it was his personal opinion and against the party's culture.
+Mayawati said Singh's remarks reflected his personal opinion and were against the party's culture.

-"I came to know that yesterday he has made a statement against top national leadership of rival parties, thereby deviating from the policies of the BSP," she said in a statement.
+"I came to know that yesterday, he (Singh) made a statement against the top national leadership of a rival party, thereby deviating from the policies of the BSP," she said in a statement.

-Distancing herself from the comment, Mayawati added that he has said a number of "unrestrained things which is completely against the culture of the BSP".
+Distancing herself from Singh's comment, Mayawati noted that he had said a number of "unrestrained things, which is completely against the culture of the BSP".

-"Taking this very seriously and in the interest of the party and BSP movement, our party, which had appointed Jai Prakash Singh recently as national vice president, has with immediate effect removed him from the post," Mayawati said.
+"Taking this very seriously and in the interest of the party and the BSP movement, our party, which had recently appointed Jai Prakash Singh as the national vice-president, has, with immediate effect, removed him from the post," she said.

-Singh has also been removed as national coordinator, the release added.
+Singh was also removed as the BSP national coordinator, the statement added.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)